capituu/catchingShifts/README.md

 After you finish logging in, the window closes automatically.
 If necessary, you can override the redirect using the `REDIRECT_URI` environment variable.
 Tokens are stored in `userauth/`.
+The login window stays open until the authentication code is captured or a timeout occurs.
+You can change the timeout (default 180 seconds) using the `LOGIN_TIMEOUT_SECONDS` environment variable.
 Use the **Connect** button to authenticate.
 By default the login flow mimics the official mobile app and uses the `courierapp://homepage` redirect URI.
 If necessary, you can override this with the `REDIRECT_URI` environment